nvidia-holoscan/holoscan-sdk/DEVELOP.md

 The `./run` script contains `vscode` and `vscode_remote` commands for launching Visual Studio Code in a container or from a remote machine, respectively.

-- To launch Visual Studio Code in a dev container, use `./run vscode`.
+- To launch Visual Studio Code in a dev container, use `./run vscode` (`-j <# of workers>` or `--parallel <# of workers>` can be used to specify the number of parallel jobs to run during the build process).
+For more information, refer to the instructions from `./run vscode -h`.
 - To attach to an existing dev container from a remote machine, use `./run vscode_remote`.
 For more information, refer to the instructions from `./run vscode_remote -h`.

 Once Visual Studio Code is launched, the development container will be built and the recommended extensions will be installed automatically, along with CMake being configured.